Reiko Chiba

-Reiko Chiba (千葉 麗子, Chiba Reiko) is a Japanese actress, voice actress, gravure idol, and occasional J-pop singer.
+Reiko Chiba (千葉 麗子, Chiba Reiko) is a Japanese actress, voice actress, gravure idol, occasional J-pop singer, and political activist.

 Biography

 Reiko Chiba was born on January 8, 1975, in Osaka Prefecture, and raised in Fukushima Prefecture.
 She started her career as a model in 1991 before making her acting debut in the 1992 Super Sentai series Kyōryū Sentai Zyuranger as Mei/Ptera Ranger.
-When the series was adapted into the US version Mighty Morphin Power Rangers, it aired in Japan where Chiba, herself, re-dubbed both Ptera Ranger and the US footage of actress Amy Jo Johnson who played her character, now known as Kimberly Hart/Pink Ranger.
+When the series was adapted into the US version Mighty Morphin Power Rangers, it aired in Japan where Chiba, herself, re-dubbed both Ptera Ranger and the US footage of actress Amy Jo Johnson who played her character, now known as Kimberly Ann Hart/Pink Ranger.
 After the end of the series, Chiba made her J-Pop debut on April 7, 1993, as a member of Aurora Gonin Musume.
 She provided the vocals for the main theme song of Fatal Fury Special titled "Non Stop!
 One Way Love" and participated in the game's first image album, released in April 1994.
 She also did a cameo voice appearance as herself in the anime movie Fatal Fury: The Motion Picture, performed the voice of Cham Cham in the Samurai Shodown video game series, and had a spot in the nightly radio show Akihabara Young Denkikan.
 Chiba retired from the entertainment industry in 1995.
 However, she has made several public appearances in recent years at comic and anime conventions in the United States to help promote the official US release of Zyuranger on DVD.